 The winter in the UK was entirely different from the Indian winters (especially from my hometown).
 Back in Kolkata, I never got to see below 11-degree Celcius.
 In the UK, the temperature in the minus was quite common.
 It used to snow a lot.
 Most of the time, the campus was completely covered with snow.
 It was a beautiful sight for the eyes.
 But, it was painful at times as well.
 It took some time for me to get used to that kind of cold weather.

-Same thing happened in the summer as well.
+The same thing happened in the summer as well.
 During the summer, the days were pretty long.
 It used to be bright and sunny till 9 pm (sometimes 10 pm as well).
-So, sleep cycle got a bit disturbed as well.
+So, the sleep cycle got a bit disturbed as well.

 Feelings of Being Out of the League

 Not only I was in a different country, but in a completely different environment altogether.
 I came from a very middle-class Indian family.
-Whereas most of my peers were slightly from the upper middle class.
+Whereas most of my peers were slightly from well-to-do (or upper-middle-class) families.
 I had taken a bank loan of around INR 17 Lacs to cover my educational expenses in the UK.
 Hence, there was an obvious pressure at the back of my mind.

 Besides cooking, I had to take care of all other important stuff like laundry, shopping, banking, managing expenses, NHS health insurance, getting National Insurance Number etc. So, it was indeed overwhelming for me.
 But, that’s the beauty of the study abroad experience.
 This kind of experiences make you tougher and ready for the bigger challenges in career and life ahead.